The swaggering king

 Birth of arguably England's greatest dual international.
 Left-hander Willie Watson is always remembered for his glorious rearguard action against Australia at Lord's in 1953.
 With England battling to save the Test on the final day, Watson and Trevor Bailey held the Australians up on a tricky wicket from 12.42pm until 5.50pm - 40 minutes before the close.
 It's a good job they did: at the close England only had three wickets to spare.
 Bailey later confessed to eating Watson's lunch as well as his own.
 Watson was also a member of England's 1950 football World Cup squad, and won four soccer caps.
 He emigrated to South Africa in 1968 and died there in 2004.

 An unlucky Indian is born.
 Nari Contractor was an established opener with 31 Tests to his name when he faced up to Charlie Griffith in a tour match in Bridgetown in 1961-62.
 What followed wrecked his career: he ducked into a short one, fractured his skull, and for many hours his life was in danger.
 He recovered, and was playing first-class cricket within two years, but never played for India again.
-Contractor had started his first-class career with two centuries on debut - he is one of only three men to achieve the feat.
+Contractor had started his first-class career with two centuries on debut - he is one of only seven men to achieve the feat.

-Twin tons for Wajahatullah Wasti, who joined a pretty exclusive club (Hanif Mohammad, Javed Miandad, Yasir Hameed, Inzamam-ul-Haq and Mohammad Yousuf are the only other Pakistanis to have made centuries in each innings) in the Asian Test Championship match against Sri Lanka at Lahore.
+Twin tons for Wajahatullah Wasti, who joined a pretty exclusive club (Hanif Mohammad, Javed Miandad, Yasir Hameed, Inzamam-ul-Haq and Mohammad Yousuf are the only other Pakistanis to have made centuries in each innings) in the Asian Test Championship match against Sri Lanka in Lahore.
 Wasti made 133 (run out) and 121 not out - not bad for a chap playing in his second Test.
 Sadly for him, in five other Tests he failed to exceed 22.
 This match - in which Wasim Akram became the first bowler from the subcontinent to take a Test hat-trick - was drawn, eliminating India and ensuring that Pakistan and Sri Lanka would meet again in the final.

 A lop-sided English scorecard in the second Test in Trinidad.
 David Gower made 66, Allan Lamb 62... and no one else reached double figures.
 In fact, only Paul Downton (8) got past 5.
 It was high-octane stuff: England were all out for 176 in only 44 overs, and Patrick Patterson returned figures of 8.4-0-60-2.
 England managed 315 in the second innings - their highest score of a humbling series - even though nobody made a half-century, though extras did scrape together 59.
 It didn't stop England getting hammered by seven wickets, though.